bcorporaal/the-manual/hosting-guidelines.md

 ## Topic and presentations
 Just about anything related to UX Design can be a topic for the UX Cocktail Hour.
-Have a look at [previous events](/previous-events.md) to see what kind of topics have already been covered.
+Have a look at our [previous events](/previous-events.md) to see what kind of topics have already been covered.

 When picking a topic start with the knowledge and experience of your organization.
 There is probably something you have a special interest in or experience with.
 This can be something as simple as a new design method or as big as a new view on the future of UX.